okta/samples-java-spring/README.md

 ### Validation
 After receiving the `id_token`, we [validate](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) the token and its claims to prove its integrity.

-In this sample, we use the {{ SAMPLE-DEVELOPER: ADD TOKEN LIBRARY INFO HERE }} library to decode and validate the token.
+In this sample, we use a [JSON Object Signing and Encryption (JOSE)](https://bitbucket.org/b_c/jose4j/wiki/Home) library to decode and validate the token.

 There are a couple things we need to verify: